ChongyaSong/YouML/README.md

 1. Installing a Python3 interpreter with a version of 3.7.11 or later (pip is included by default).<br />
 https://www.python.org/downloads/

-2. Opening a command prompt/terminal and navigating to the uncompressed folder YouML.
+2. Opening a command prompt/terminal and navigating to the uncompressed folder YouML (reminder: installing YouML outside the folder YouML will result in `ModuleNotFoundError`).

 3. `python3 setup_pip.py install`<br />
 This command installs YouML and the associated dependencies on your machine.